-For the November 6, 2018 General Election, voter-nominated offices are: Member of the United States Senate, Representative in Congress, State Constitutional Officers - Governor, Lieutenant Governor, Secretary of State, Controller, State Treasurer, Attorney General, Insurance Commissioner, and Member of the State Board of Equalization-District 4, Member of the State Senate, and Member of the State Assembly.
+For the November 3, 2020 Presidential General Election, voter-nominated offices are: Representative in Congress, Member of the State Senate, and Member of the State Assembly.

 Under the California Constitution, political parties are not entitled to formally nominate candidates for voter-nominated offices at the Primary Election, and a candidate nominated for a voter-nominated office at the Primary Election is not the official nominee of any party for the office in question at the ensuing General Election.